FuelLabs/sway-standards/standards/src_20/README.md

 # Prior Art

-The SRC-20 Fungible Token Standard naming pays homage to the [ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) seen on Ethereum.
+The SRC-20 Token Standard naming pays homage to the [ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) seen on Ethereum.
 While there is functionality we may use as a reference, it is noted that Fuel's [Native Assets](https://fuellabs.github.io/sway/v0.44.0/book/blockchain-development/native_assets.html) are fundamentally different than Ethereum's tokens.

 There has been a discussion of the Fungile Token Standard on the [Fuel Forum](https://forum.fuel.network/).
 This discussion can be found [here](https://forum.fuel.network/t/src-20-fungible-token-standard/186).